danielfone/danielfone.github.io.old/source/_posts/2014-01-31-laziest-possible-solutions-for-stripes-ctf.markdown

 ## Level 1

 Simply move the while loop into a single ruby process and use Digest::SHA1.
 Slow, but fast enough to beat the level.
+This is the only level I had to write proper code for.

 https://github.com/danielfone/stripe-ctf-level1